 Caring curiousity is one of the secrets to creating a powerful connection with your partner.

-When we choose being right at all costs, we’re choosing winning over connection and that’s a competitive marriage.
+When we choose to be right at all costs, we’re choosing winning over connection and that’s a competitive marriage.

-On the other hand, a cooperative marriage is the complete opposite.
+On the other hand, a cooperative marriage is a complete opposite.
 It requires us to…

 - Have curious questions